bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

     output, destroying those satoshis by making them permanently unspendable.
-This would only happen if a commitment transaction containing a trimmed HTLC was put onchain; normally trimmed HTLCs are resolved offchain and their value successfully transferred from one party to the other.
+This would only happen if a commitment transaction containing a trimmed HTLC was put onchain; normally trimmed HTLCs are resolved offchain and their value is successfully transferred from one party to the other.

   - *Ensure MEV transactions propagate easily:* instead of having miners